kletobias/p2022/_posts/2022-01-11-google-search-operators.md

 The latter in the case of a `<search term>` with spaces in between.<br>
 <br>
-It is a proprietary google operator in the sense, that it is unknown what is related in the eyes of the algorithm.
+It is a proprietary google operator in the sense that it is unknown what is related in the eyes of the algorithm.
 Use it, if the results are good is what I would suggest.<br>